Pittsburgh vs. Virginia NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- Saturday's over/under is 12.3 points lower than the two team's combined 78.8 points per game average.

-- The two teams combine to average 78.8 points per game, 12.8 more than the total in this contest.
+- The 53.2 combined points per game that these two squads have allowed this season are 13.3 fewer than the 66.5 over/under in this contest.

-- This contest's over/under is 12.8 points more than the 53.2 these two squads combine to surrender per game this season.
+- The 66.5 over/under in this game is 1.1 points above the 65.4 average total in Cavaliers games this season.

-- The Panthers and their opponents score an average of 58.2 points per game, 7.8 fewer than Saturday's total.

-- In 2021, games involving the Cavaliers have averaged a total of 65.4 points, 0.6 fewer than this game's set over/under.

 Pittsburgh Stats and Trends

-- Pittsburgh is 5-2 against the spread and 5-2 overall this season when the team notches more than 30.5 points.
+- When Pittsburgh puts up more than 30.5 points, it is 5-2 against the spread and 5-2 overall.

 - When Pittsburgh piles up over 461.9 yards, the team is 5-2 against the spread and 5-2 overall.